What is the measles vaccine?

 Cost

-For a list of publicly funded vaccines in Ontario, see the Publicly Funded Immunization Schedules for Ontario (PDF).
+See the full list of Publicly Funded Immunization Schedules for Ontario (PDF).

 Risks and benefits

-In Ontario, measles has been rare in the past due to high immunization coverage, but we are now seeing some cases again.
+In Ontario, measles has been rare in the past due to high immunization coverage, but we are now seeing some cases again due to an increase in measles globally.
+A strong immunization program and high vaccine coverage helps us stay safe from vaccine-preventable diseases like measles.

 If you have any special health concerns, talk to your health care provider about the risks and benefits of getting vaccinated.
 Learn more about special considerations before being vaccinated.